casbin-lua/kong-authz/README.md

 sudo luarocks install https://raw.githubusercontent.com/casbin/lua-casbin/master/casbin-1.16.1-1.rockspec
 ```

-And finally install the kong-authz plugin by:
+And install the kong-authz plugin by:
 ```
 sudo luarocks install https://raw.githubusercontent.com/casbin-lua/kong-authz/master/kong-authz-0.0.1-1.rockspec
 ```

+Finally, add this plugin's name to your kong.conf file by appending `kong-authz` (with a comma) to the `plugins` variable.

 ## Configuration